g8os/EFBD/docs/nbd/building.md

 Clone the code to your GOPATH:
 ```
-go get -d github.com/g8os/blockstor/nbdserver
+go get -d github.com/zero-os/0-Disk/nbdserver
 ```

 Build (totally static) the binary:
 ```
-cd $GOPATH/src/github.com/g8os/blockstor
+cd $GOPATH/src/github.com/zero-os/0-Disk
 make nbdserver
 ```

-Optionally you can now create a flist for your NBD server so you can easily start a container on a G8OS with your NBD server.
+Optionally you can now create a flist for your NBD server so you can easily start a container on a Zero-OS with your NBD server.
 Below the steps.

 First put 'nbdserver' binary somewhere alone:
 ```